ovelindstrom/archetype-miredot/README.md

 To create an empty MireDot project from scratch just to familiarize yourself with the concept, just stand in a directory that does not contain a pom.xml and run the same command.

-Then go to http://miredot.com/price/ and request a license for the GAV you created.
+Then go to http://www.miredot.com/price/ and start your free trial.
+Open-source projects can request a free commercial key at support@miredot.com.

 For the usage of MireDot see http://miredot.com/docs/.